Smile more? Some critics see sexism in debate over Biden VP

 Some see that sort of commentary — docking women for being aggressive and rewarding them for intangibles such as likability — as the sort of bias they say has dogged women in politics for decades.

-Rendell said in a phone interview Monday that any suggestion his comments about Rice were sexist were "ludicrous."
+Rendell said in a phone interview Monday that any suggestions his comment about Rice was sexist were "ludicrous."
 He said it was a compliment, a description of a good candidate, no different from when people commented on Richard Nixon smiling more on the comeback trail.

 "This country is so nuts," he said of criticism of his choice of words, blaming it partly on the media.
 "We're going crazy."